TAEASS502 Design and develop assessment tools - Sydney (Two Day Workshop) + work to complete afterwards

 All assessment documents are written in Microsoft Word.
 You will need to be competent using this program.

-The assessment methods to be used during this one-day workshop will be practical tasks, written questioning and review of documents.
+The assessment methods to be used during this two-day workshop will be practical tasks, written questioning and review of documents.

 You will need to bring to class the following: